-Tim is on the list of approved lawyers for the United States Olympic Committee which is compiled by the Athlete Ombudsman Office (AOO).
-The list consists of attorneys who have expertise in Olympic-related issues and have extended their contact information to the AOO to be provided to athletes in need of legal counsel and/or individual representation.
+Tim is on the list of approved lawyers for the United States Olympic Committee (USOC) which is compiled by the Athlete Ombudsman Office (AOO).
+The list consists of attorneys who have expertise in Olympic-related issues for athletes in need of legal counsel.

-Tim is an accomplished legal writer, published as an author and contributor in nationally respected law reviews, periodicals, and bar association publications including the University of Virginia, the University of Texas, the New York Times, the Chicago Bar Association, Crain’s Chicago Business, USA Today, the University of Illinois, ESPN the Magazine, the University of Pittsburgh, Sports Litigation Alert, Legal Issues in Collegiate Athletics, the American Lawyer, and the Sports Business Journal.
+Tim is an accomplished legal writer, published as an author and contributor in nationally respected law reviews, periodicals, and bar association publications including the University of Virginia, the University of Texas, the Chicago Tribune, the New York Times, the Los Angeles Times, the Chicago Bar Association, Crain’s Chicago Business, USA Today, the University of Illinois, ESPN the Magazine, the University of Pittsburgh, the Seattle Times, Sports Litigation Alert, Legal Issues in Collegiate Athletics, the American Lawyer, the Sports Business Journal, Sports Facilties and the Law, and The Wall Street Journal.
 Tim has earned the respect and trust of his fellow attorneys by being selected for numerous bar association leadership positions, including his previous work as the Defense Research Institute (the national defense trial bar) Sports Law Special Litigation Group Chairman.
 Tim is listed in the Sports Law Expert Witness Directory and has been featured multiple times in the DRI Leadership Spotlight.
 Tim has also served as a legal analyst for ABC, Fox, and WGN.

 Prior to joining the firm, Tim served as a Partner and Chair of the Sports and Event Law Group at SmithAmundsen, and worked as a summer associate for Donohue, Brown, Mathewson & Smyth, and Corboy & Demetrio.

 While attending law school, Tim was the notes editor for the Elder Law Journal, Founder/President of the Irish Law Students Association, a Cali Award Winner for Academic Excellence and a Rickert Award Winner for Excellence in Legal Publication.
 He was also a teaching assistant for Legal Writing at the College of Law, and Ethics in Engineering at the College of Engineering.
-Tim was named to the Board of Advisors of the Sports Law Institute (SLI) at Vermont Law School in 2012.
-Additionally, in 2011 Tim was appointed to an honorary position with the Fetzer Institute, specifically as a member of the Fetzer Advisory Council on Sports, and Embodied Spiritual Practices.
+Tim is a member of the Board of Advisors of the Sports Law Institute (SLI) at Vermont Law School, and has served in an honorary position with the Fetzer Institute, specifically as a member of the Fetzer Advisory Council on Sports, and Embodied Spiritual Practices.
 The Fetzer Institute is a private, nonprofit operating foundation that engages with people and programs working to bring the power of love and forgiveness to the center of individual, organizational and community life.
-He has been a member of the Sports & Fitness Industry Association (SFIA) Legal Task Force since 2012.
-Tim is also a member of the Selection Committee for the Tillman Military Scholars program.
+Tim has served as a member of the Sports & Fitness Industry Association (SFIA) Legal Task Force, and a member of the Selection Committee for the Tillman Military Scholars program.

 Tim is an “AV” rated lawyer from Martindale-Hubbell, representing recognition of legal knowledge, analytical capabilities, judgment, communication ability and legal experience by his peers.
-He has also been selected by his peers for inclusion in the 2011, 2012, 2014, 2015, 2016, 2017 Illinois Super Lawyers® list of “Rising Stars,” published by Thomson Reuters; a designation awarded to less than three percent of all lawyers in the State.
-In 2015, and 2016 Tim received recognition from The Irish Legal 100 for his contributions to the legal profession and his Irish heritage.
+He has also been selected by his peers for inclusion in Super Lawyers® lists since 2011, and Leading Lawyer lists since its inception.
+Tim has received recognition from The Irish Legal 100 for his contributions to the legal profession and his Irish heritage since 2015.
 This annual list honors the nations most accomplished and distinguished lawyers of Irish descent.
-In 2016, Tim was nominated and identified as one of Illinois top attorneys, earning him the honor of being selected as one of Law Bulletins Forty Under 40 honorees.
+In 2016, Tim was nominated and identified as one of Illinois’ top attorneys, earning him the honor of being selected as one of Law Bulletins Forty Under 40 honorees.
 The committee at Law Bulletin Publishing Company sifted through over 1,300 nominations to select 40 of the most talented young attorneys practicing in Illinois.
 The 40 chosen for this recognition possessed intelligence, passion, success in the office, a desire to help community and most importantly, a willingness to work hard at one of the country’s most important professions.
-Tim has also been recognized as an Emerging Lawyer, by Leading Lawyers magazine.
-This designation is reserved for attorneys fewer than 40 years of age and accounts for less than 2% of Illinois attorneys.